Peace Officers Memorial Day

 Click on the mobile phone icon in the upper, left corner of screen, to see the mobile or tablet view.
 Spacing may need to be adjusted.
 If so, select the component and edit margins as needed.

-Step 4: Let’s Send Your Broadcast Email
+Step 4: Let’s Finalize and Approve Your Broadcast Email

-Now that your test broadcast email is proofread and approved, by 5pm the day before your scheduled broadcast email send date, provide the following to SCBM via Monday.com.
+Now that your test broadcast email is proofread and approved, by 5pm the day before your scheduled broadcast email send date*, provide the following to SCBM via monday.com.

 1. The name of your email list, provided by Advancement Services,